UmarKhattab09/Docker/README.md

 #### Docker MultiStage:
       - It is use to decrease the File Size, by simply adding stages.
-      - In terms of an example: Suppose we have a container of 1GB, most of the Space occupied by the PYTHON Image, and the reason we are using it to install the requirements.txt ( Because most Python images may          not have all the requirements).
+      - In terms of an example: Suppose we have a container of 1GB, most of the Space occupied by the PYTHON Image, and the reason we are using it to install the requirements.txt ( Because most Python images do not have all the requirements).
 We can create a multistage where we can use the first Python Image to download the requirements.txt and replace it with a PYTHON-SLIM file which is basically Python in a            small factor.

 ### INTRODUCTION TO KUBERNETES :
       - Now, after all the capabilities Docker has, we still don't use Docker in Production or Deployment Level because a container may crash because of High Volume of Traffic. or It can crash be crashed and              removed easily.
 To avoid all that , we Use Kubernetes.